In this blog post, we look at unique interview questions and answers for both interviewer and candidate.

 The recruiter is looking to see your creativity and attitude through this question.
 Colours often represent personality types.
 Red indicates boldness.
 Blue indicates passiveness.
 So research colour and personality links and choose a colour that suits the personality trait needed for the role.

 5. Have you ever been in a boat?

-This weird question is not about the recruiter’s interest in maritime transport, but more of an indication of the candidates’ traits.
+This weird question is not about the recruiter's interest in maritime transport but about indicating the candidates' traits.
 The goal here is to see how candidates deal with closed questions.
 Do they respond with a simple yes or no?
 Or does the candidate go into detail revealing details about their attitude and personality?

 6. How can accidents be avoided?

 Recruiters here are analysing candidate's logic and foresight abilities as well as problem-solving.
 Candidates should identify potential risks and implement corrective measures with examples to demonstrate behavioural-based answers.

 7. If your house caught on fire, aside from loved ones, what three things would you save?

 The recruiter uses this question to have insight into the candidates' priorities and what they value.

 Candidates should answer in a way that makes them look like they have their priorities in order.
 However, it’s ok to add a fun item as it shows personality and reveals a bit of their personal life.
 You want to come across as relatable as well as sensible.